-Roadway modifications to raise the elevation of the approach roadway in Sacramento would affect the entrance to Fredrick Miller Regional Park at Marina View Drive near its connection to Miller Park Circle.
-Front Street or Marina View Circle would remain open at all times to provide access to the Sacramento Marina and Fredrick Miller Regional Park.
+For three of the alignment alternatives (C1, C2, and D), roadway modifications to raise the elevation of the approach roadway in Sacramento would affect the entrance to Fredrick Miller Regional Park at Marina View Drive near its connection to Miller Park Circle.
+Alignments A and B would avoid the park parcel completely.
+It is possible that Alignment C1 could be designed to avoid the park as well.